Pelvic fractures and soft tissue injuries break the continuity of pelvic ring.

-Primary treatment of pelvic fracture is for pain with narcotic analgesics.
+Primary treatment of a pelvic fracture is for pain with narcotic analgesics.
 Administer antibiotics whenever injuries of bowel, vagina, or urinary tract is suspected.
 Bleeding is the major life-threatening complication of pelvic fractures, avoid nonsteroidal anti-inflammatory drugs may be avoided for their antiplatelet effects in initial treatment.
 They may be considered later if inflammation is a concern.

 Narcotic analgesics are the treatment of choice in the acute setting.
-Morphine, fentanyl and hydorxycodone are frequently used drugs.
+Morphine, fentanyl, and hydorxycodone are frequently used drugs.
 Drug combinations can be used.

 |Table 2 – Signs of pelvic instability|